SHAIKSUFFIYAN24/CAPSTACK/README.md

 ### For Developers
 1. Clone the repository
-2. Set up development environment
+2. Set up development environment (see SETUP_GUIDE.md)
-3. Follow development setup guide above
+3. Read component documentation in `/docs`
-4. Read component documentation in `/docs`
+4. Check API docs at `backend-api/FINANCE_API.md`
-5. Check API docs at backend service
+5. Explore `/database` for schema and migrations

 ---